ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Visuo-Tactile Manipulation Interface

 \textbf{Image Observation} To capture comprehensive visual information, we employ a GoPro 10 camera with a 155${}^\circ$ field-of-view (FoV) fisheye lens.
 The camera operates at 60 FPS with a resolution of 2704×2028 pixels and is mounted at the end-effector of our \MethodAcronym{} to ensure consistent visual coverage of the manipulation workspace during demonstration collection and policy deployment.

 \textbf{Tactile Observation} In UMI~\cite{chi2024universal}, two TPU-printed Fin Ray grippers are used to provide compliance and enhance grasping stability.
 However, these grippers lack tactile sensing capabilities.
-In our \MethodAcronym{}, we employ an existing compliant Fin Ray gripper with omnidirectional tactile sensing ability.
-Figure~\ref{fig:tactile_sensor} shows the structure of the gripper.
-A camera is fixed at the base of the finger with white LEDs for illumination.
-The Fin Ray finger is monolithically cast using transparent elastomers, with a semi-transparent layer on the contact surface of the gripper.
-The finger is then painted black to occlude the environmental illumination.
-During manipulation, the camera captures both the global deformation of the entire finger and the local deformation of the contact surface as a single image.
-The tactile sensing system operates at 30 FPS with a resolution of 640×480 pixels.
-And the sensor has demonstrated durability across more than 1000 manipulations, with no observable domain shift over a three-month period.
+In our \MethodAcronym{}, we employ AllTact~\cite{liang2025alltact}, a compliant Fin Ray gripper with omnidirectional tactile sensing ability.
+During manipulation, the embedded camera in AllTact captures both the global deformation of the entire finger and the local deformation of the contact surface as a single image.
+The tactile sensor operates at 30 FPS with a resolution of 640×480 pixels.

 \textbf{Other Observations} To enhance the robustness and accuracy of SLAM, we utilize the IMU data provided by the GoPro, which is synchronized with the visual observations.
 Gripper width is also critical for precise manipulation.
 Following UMI~\cite{chi2024universal}, we attach two ArUco markers to the gripper’s fingers and compute the gripper width from the visual observations.